List of The Young and the Restless characters introduced in the 1980s: Farren Connor

-History

 In 1986, Andy Richards set his sights on mysterious singer Farren Connor.
 The two became close, but Andy's good friend Lauren Fenmore was suspicious of Farren, who eventually confided in Andy that she had severe amnesia and could not remember anything about her past or true identity.
 While touring Europe, Diane Jenkins figured out that she loved Andy so she returned, only to find Andy happy with Farren.
 A concerned Lauren convinced a wary Diane to reconcile with her ex-husband to keep him away from Farren, but Andy wanted nothing more than a friendship with Diane.
 Soon after, Andy was shot.
 Paul Williams had to break the news of Andy's shooting to Farren.
 Andy came out of the emergency room still unconscious which left Farren deeply worried.
 Paul and Farren prayed for Andy to pull through and later received happy news from Dr. Hank Steele.
 Paul and Farren were glad when Andy finally woke up.
 Later, Jazz Jackson and Amy Lewis dressed up as nurses and paid Andy a surprise visit in the hospital.
 Paul, Jazz and Amy continued to investigate Andy's shooting.